FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Performance Evaluation

 \subsection{Random topology}

 As in the Ether networks, increasing the network size significantly degrades performance in both task completion rate(tab. \ref{tab:FinTasksRandom} and response time (tab. \ref{tab:RTRandom}).
 This effect is exacerbated by the considered topology maintaining a fixed number of cloudlets while increasing the number of client nodes.
-In contrast to the more structured topology with a single cloudlet, the LQ algorithm slightly outperforms FAuNO in task completion.
-However, its disregard for local processing capabilities results in substantially higher response times.
+In contrast to the more structured topology with a single cloudlet, the LQ algorithm outperforms FAuNO in task completion.
+This can be explained by the larger accessibility to more powerful nodes in the random topology, leading to more offloading and concurrent tasks being processed.
+A deeper analysis of the impact of topology is available in \ref{annex:ablations:topoArtImpact}.
+However, LQ's disregard for local processing capabilities results in substantially higher response times.
 SCOF exhibits the opposite behavior: due to the presence of more powerful nodes distributed across the network compared to the Ether scenario, its centralized, non-personalized orchestration favors local processing.
 This reduces communication overhead and improves response time, but at the expense of lower task completion.
 FAuNO achieves a balanced trade-off between the two metrics.
-As the number of nodes grows and the proportion of weaker nodes increases, in some tests, FAuNO even surpasses SCOF in response time while maintaining a competitive task completion rate relative to LQ.
+Moreover, the higher task completion rate of LQ in random topologies follows from the abundance of remote computational resources afforded by dense connectivity.
+Under high task arrival rates, local nodes saturate quickly and offloading becomes the only effective option.
+In this setting, LQ can exploit the large number of available remote queues, preventing any single destination from becoming heavily congested.
+As a result, this experiment serves as a strong stress test, effectively benchmarking FAuNO against a heuristic whose behavior aligns closely with the structure of the random topology.